rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 1. Open the Git Bash CLI (**as admin**)
 1. Type `minikube version`
-1. Ensure that the version is at least `1.2.0`
+1. Ensure that the version is at least `1.4.0`
 1. Type `minikube status`
 1. Output should appear similar to: ![mkstatus](images/mkstatus.png)
    1. If minikube is not running follow the instructions to start minikube

 ### Starting minikube

-1. Type `winpty minikube start --vm-driver hyperv --hyperv-virtual-switch "Default Switch"`
+1. Type `winpty minikube start --vm-driver hyperv --hyperv-virtual-switch "Default Switch" --cpus 6 --memory 4096`

 Alternately you can use pre-built bash shell scripts to start/stop the cluster: